bianlab/MOCI/README.md

 Run the test program on the collected images to reconstruct polarization and hyperspectral images in pytorch platform.

-When the images were collected using our PHI sensors,  the polarization and hypersepectral images can be reconstructed by run the following program in the terminal.
+When the images were collected using our PHI sensors,  the data can be reconstructed by run the following program in the terminal.

 ```python
 python test.py
 ```

-The measurements collected using PHI sensor from the folder  `'./Measurements/' `  .
+The measurements collected using PHI sensor from the folder  `'./Measurements/images/' `  .
 And output reconstructed multi-dimensional images  will be saved in  `'./Measurements/Output_PHI/' `  .